dayseanm04/network/CCNA/Floating-Static-Routes-Lab/tasks-config/Task1-Verify-R1-R2-Routing-Tables.md

 **Note: The route with the O flag is using OSPF as its dynamic routing protocol**

 **Which dynamic routing protocol is Enterprise A using?
-Answer: Enterprise A is using OSFP**
+Answer: Enterprise A is using OSPF**

 ## 🖥️ Step 3: Test Connectivity PC1 to SRV1